-- Simple GUI-based installation and operation management Fujitsu Enterprise Postgres uses GUI to simplify cumbersome database operations, and allows databases to be used intuitively. - High reliability by using database multiplexing Database multiplexing protects important data and enables highly reliable database operation. - Seamless migration from Oracle databases Fujitsu Enterprise Postgres provides a compatibility feature with Oracle databases that localizes the correction of existing applications and allows easy migration to Fujitsu Enterprise Postgres. - Storage Data Protection using Transparent Data Encryption Information can be protected from data theft by encrypting data to be stored in the database. - Data masking for improved security The data masking feature changes the returned data for queries from applications, to prevent exposing actual data.
-This improves security for handling confidential data such as personal information. - Audit logs for improved security Audit logs can be used to counter security threats such as unauthorized access and misuse of privileges for the database. - Management of access control by confidentiality management Confidentiality management feature supports the design/management of access privileges and optimizes access control, thereby enhancing security. - Enhanced query plan stability - The following features can control SQL statement query plans: - Optimizer hints - Locked statistics
+- Simple GUI-based installation and operation management Fujitsu Enterprise Postgres uses GUI to simplify cumbersome database operations, and allows databases to be used intuitively. - High reliability by using database multiplexing Database multiplexing protects important data and enables highly reliable database operation. - Seamless migration from Oracle databases Fujitsu Enterprise Postgres provides a compatibility feature with Oracle databases that localizes the correction of existing applications and allows easy migration to Fujitsu Enterprise Postgres. - Storage Data Protection using Transparent Data Encryption Information can be protected from data theft by encrypting data to be stored in the database. - Setting password operation policy with profile You can enforce password restrictions by assigning password authentication policies called profiles to database users.
+This makes it possible to improve the security of password management. - Data masking for improved security The data masking feature changes the returned data for queries from applications, to prevent exposing actual data.
+This improves security for handling confidential data such as personal information. - Audit logs for improved security Audit logs can be used to counter security threats such as unauthorized access and misuse of privileges for the database. - Management of access control by confidentiality management Confidentiality management feature supports the design/management of access privileges and optimizes access control, thereby enhancing security. - Enhanced query plan stability The following features can control SQL statement query plans: - Optimizer hints - Locked statistics